 MILWAUKEE, WISCONSIN -- After my previous water heater failed after 31 years, I had a 30-gallon A. O. Smith Promax gas water heater installed on October 30, 2007.
 On November 17, after 19 days, the pilot light went out.
 For the next seven months, the pilot light continued to fail and had to be relit.
 The pilot failed sometimes every few days, sometimes every day, sometimes four times a day or more.

 Eventually, I had to relight the pilot light every time we needed hot water.
-The plumber who installed the Promax returned five separate times to try and fix it, without success.
+The plumber who installed the Promax returned five separate times to try to fix it, without success.
 An A. O. Smith Authorized Technician tried and also failed to fix it.
-To help find the problem, I installed a camera at the heater viewing window, and videotaped the pilot failing four times.
+To help find the problem, I installed a camera at the heater viewing window and videotaped the pilot failing four times.
 No one looked at the tapes.

 I began to think that this water heater must be pretty bad if an experienced plumber couldn't fix it after five tries, and an A. O. Smith Authorized Technician, who works on nothing but A. O. Smith products, also could not get it to work.

 Over seven months, I had to relight the pilot 63 times.
 At 10-15 minutes per relight (according to A. O. Smith instructions), this comes to a total of between 10-16 hours I spent lighting this heater.
 I can assure you that having to lay on your stomach at all hours of the day and night, in a cold and dark cellar, is not a pleasant job for an old man.

 A. O. Smith and the Factory Authorized Service Technician (who is paid by A. O. Smith) blame me for the Promax failure and refuse to refund my money.
 They say (without any tests or proof) that water vapor coming through the dirt floor in my cellar causes excess humidity which clogs the heater's flame arrestor, disrupts the airflow to the heater, and puts out the pilot flame.